 - Scalp Makeup

-- Scalp Makeup is a product that can reduce the appearance of bald patches on the scalp by applying a spray such a Nanogen in the correct color to a persons head.
+- Scalp Makeup is a product that can reduce the appearance of bald patches on the scalp by applying a spray such a Nanogen in the correct colour to a persons head.
 This can be used for mild hair loss but is not so effective on moderate to excessive hair loss.
 Also See: Nanogen

 - Scalp Reduction

 - This method of surgical hair loss treatment involves removing bald areas of scalp and stretching healthy hair bearing pieces of skin over the remaining area.
 The patient in question must have thick hair on the stretched area in order for this to work as unhealthy hair will fall out and the treatment will be ineffective.